Cairo Egypt Travel Guide

 Short Arabic language lessons or introductory lessons are available in Cairo for those interested in learning a few basic expressions.
 Look for arts centers or private tutors.

-This twice-yearly festival (February and October) at the A Well-known temple complex in egypt temples near Aswan is a significant cultural event, requiring travel to Upper Egypt.
+This twice-yearly festival (February and October) at the A Well-known temple compound in egypt temples near Aswan is an important cultural event, requiring travel to Upper Egypt.
 It features an unique astronomical alignment.

-Tipping (Baksheesh) is customary in Egypt for good service at places to eat and for guides.
+Tipping (Baksheesh) is customary in Egypt for good service at places to dine and for guides.
 A gratuity of 10-15% is common for sit-down meals.